hbctraining/Intro-to-ChIPseq/lessons/08_data_visualization.md

 The first part of ChIP-sequencing analysis uses common processing pipelines, which involves the alignment of raw reads to the genome, data filtering, and identification of enriched signal regions (peak calling).
 In the second stage, individual programs allow detailed analysis of those peaks, biological interpretation, and visualization of ChIP-seq results.

 There are various strategies for visualizing enrichment patterns and we will explore a few of them.
-To start, we will create bigWig files for our samples, a standard file format commonly used for ChIP-seq data visulaization.
+To start, we will create bigWig files for our samples, a standard file format commonly used for ChIP-seq data visualization.

 ### Creating bigWig files